 Matthew McLaughlin has seen craft breweries come and go in his 13-year career.

-McLaughlin, a Mississippi-based attorney, specializes in alcohol licensing and regulatory matters, as well as corporate, finance, and intellectual property matters for craft breweries in Mississippi, Alabama, Tennessee, Florida, and Texas.
+McLaughlin, an attorney specializing in alcohol licensing and regulatory matters, as well as corporate, finance, and intellectual property matters for craft breweries in the southeastern United States.
 With the craft beer industry booming, McLaughlin has a keen sense for what makes breweries thrive in today’s fiercely competitive market.